koyuul/tes-camera/README.md

 ## user notes
 TODO: Format this later...
+- Overview:
+  - Raspberry Pi 5 connects to an ESP-32S, which controls 3 ArduCam MEGA 3MP cameras
+    - Raspberry Pi can be replaced with any Linux device, provided the device can connect via UART
 - How to connect:
-  - plug board into power source (not reccomended to power by PC USB port. use a good phone charger)
+  - Plug RPi5 into power source (not reccomended to power by PC USB port. use the RPi power adapter or a laptop charger)
-  - follow the [coral docs](https://coral.ai/docs/dev-board/get-started) to download Mendel
-  - connect coral board to the same wifi as your PC. i had issues getting it to run following the user docs, so I just plugged in a m+kb and monitor to manually connect the wifi.
-  - run `mdt shell` -- may require multiple times to detect the device, but once it does it should open an ssh terminal.
+  - Follow directions to connect for your usecase
-- Connect via ssh / vscode
+- Connect via ssh / vscode (for development)
-  - obtain current IP of the board (last known ip: `10.0.0.214`)
-  - if needed, add your ssh key to the board's `~/.ssh/authorized_keys` file.
-    - generate/retrieve your own ssh key, then paste the .pub into a new file `~/.ssh/authorized_keysN`, where N = the next available file number (eg authorized_keys1, authorized_keys2, authorized_keys3, ...)
+  - If connecting to a new network: connect the RPi5 to the local WiFi first, either by manually adding the details onto the SD card, or by plugging in the HDMI cable
-  - once added, you can connect by typing `ssh mendel@[ YOUR IP HERE ]`, eg `ssh mendel@10.0.0.214`
+  - once added, you can connect by typing `ssh imager@imager.local`
+  - If you're running into issues, you can potentially use an Ethernet cable from the RPi5 into your device to SSH
   - you can use the remote explorer extension on vscode to open the system as a vscode project. download the extension on vscode and create a new ssh remote and use the ssh command above
-    - i reccomend to try connecting thru mdt first, then ssh in console, then connect in vscode
+- Connect via UART
+  - TODO
 - How to build / generate / run files:
-  - Run the commands in this setting
-    - `cd build`
-    - `cmake ..`
-    - `cd ..`
-    - `./build/bin/tes-camera`
+  - TODO